IQEngine/IQEngine/README.md

 * within the github repo settings under Secrets and vars > Actions, there needs to be a Repository secret with AZUREAPPSERVICE_PUBLISHPROFILE...
 * Connection settings live in GitHub Secrets > Actions (not Azure App Service anymore), enter it in without the outter double quotes and don't escape any quotes.

+## Pre-commit

+IQEngine uses pre-commit to run automated checks on changes to the repo.
+To use this you will need to install pre-commit onto your local workspace.
+Instructions on how to do this: https://pre-commit.com/#install

+Once installed, the existing pre-commit configuration file should trigger checks every time you make a commit, with results in the command line.

 <p align="center"><h1>IQEngine is Supported By:</h1></p>

 <p align="center"><img width=250 src="public/microsoft-logo.svg" /></p>